Dollar Cost Averaging Calculator

 DCA vs pound-cost averaging

 Same thing.
-"Dollar-cost averaging" is the term; "pound-cost averaging" is the country equivalent.
+"Dollar-cost averaging" is the term; "pound-cost averaging" is the UK equivalent.
 The math is identical — the currency label is cosmetic.
 Financial writing increasingly uses "pound-cost averaging" or simply "regular investing" to describe the same strategy.
 If you're reading sources, substitute £ for $ mentally and the argument doesn't change.

 The value-averaging variant